NetApp/FSx-ONTAP-samples-scripts/Ansible/fsx_inventory_report/README.md

 ## Output
 After a successful run, the report will be saved to the file path specified in the `report_name` variable.
-The fommat of the report is as follows:
+The format of the report is as follows:
 ```
 Region: <region_name>
   File System ID: <file-system-id-1>